Lyna Perez Teases Fans A Tugs Down Her White Bikini Top In Steamy Beach Snap

 Lyna Perez gave her 4.9 million Instagram followers something to talk about today when she shared a racy new snap that proved hard to be ignored.

 The tantalizing image captured the social media sensation standing on the beach on a beautiful, cloudless day.
-The waves gently crashed to the shore behind Lyna as the ocean breeze whipped through her long, dark tresses and she stared off into the distance with a smoldering gaze.
+The waves gently crashed to the shore behind Lyna as the ocean breeze whipped through her long, dark tresses, and she stared off into the distance with a smoldering gaze.

 In the caption of her post, the Instagram model detailed the rules for a new contest her followers could participate in.
 By simply liking the upload and commenting on it with a red heart emoji, they would be entered to win access to her exclusive, premium content, which she typically offers for $19.99 per month.